SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 14 February 2024 - Enhancement - Systems with remote access disabled are now shown on dataminer.services [ID_38772]

-Systems with remote access disabled are now shown on dataminer.services, with the app buttons disabled where necessary.
-A link to the documentation is provided for more information about how to toggle this setting.
+DataMiner Systems are now shown on dataminer.services even if remote access is disabled for them.
+However, the app buttons for such systems will be disabled where necessary.
+A link to the documentation is provided in the UI for more information about how to change the remote access settings.

 #### 13 February 2024 - Fix - Catalog versions displayed in wrong order [ID_38762]